Surya-Ray1/Credit-Card-Fraud-Analysis/README.md

 ![Sample filename in custom S3 bucket](./images/sample_sourcebucket_naming.png)

 - Sample S3 bucket, my custom bucket `bronze-cctransaction-example` and dedicated Databricks S3 bucket -- the dedicated S3 bucket is auto created when first initialize the service.
-It is created with help of AWS CloudFormation which create like a cluster of service require for running Databricks including ec2 instance, dedicated virtual private cloud (VPC), S3 bucket for Databricks allocated configuration and for unity catalog and also IAM policy
+It is created with help of AWS CloudFormation which create like a cluster of service require for running Databricks including ec2 instance, dedicated virtual private cloud (VPC), S3 bucket for Databricks allocated configuration and also IAM policy

 ![S3 bucket creation](./images/sample_bucket_autocreate_databricks.png)